Getting Started in a Nutshell

 [cds] - server listening on { url: 'http://localhost:4004' }

-As you can see in the log output, the two service definitions have been compiled and generic service providers have been constructed to serve requests on the listed endpoints /admin and /browse.
+As you can see, the two service definitions have been compiled and generic service providers have been constructed to serve requests on the listed endpoints /odata/v4/admin and /browse.

 In case the CDS service definitions were compiled correctly the Spring Boot runtime is reloaded automatically and should output a log line like this: